How to recruit world-class software development engineers

-In this piece, we examine many of the challenges that companies are now experiencing when recruiting software development engineers, and how recruiting Indian developers can prove to be an invaluable solution to your staffing woes.
-We also provide actionable solutions to those challenges and advice for establishing a bulletproof recruitment process going forward; one which ensures you bring none but the best into your business.
+In this piece, we examine some of the challenges that companies are now experiencing when recruiting software development engineers, and how recruiting Indian developers can prove to be beneficial in such a scenario.
+We also provide actionable solutions and advice for establishing a bulletproof recruitment process going forward; one which ensures you bring none but the best into your business.

 What makes a world-class software development engineer?